-It can get confusing for young ones (and older children even have a hard time) to determine what is tattling and what is telling.
-In our house, tattling is giving us any information that doesn’t protect the sibling (or someone else).
+It can get confusing for young ones (and older children even have a hard time) to determine what constitutes tattling and what is telling.
+In our house, tattling is giving us any information that doesn’t protect the sibling (or someone else) or someone’s property.

 Jumping off the dresser or stairs in an attempt to be Peter Pan will land someone in the hospital with a broken bone.